 The MLFHS usually holds meetings once a quarter; on the 2nd or 3rd Wednesday of the month (but other local events and the availability of speakers sometimes make a change of date more reasonable).
 We try to find the best speakers to help us discover more about our Manchester heritage.

-Today we are showing, below, a picture from our 2019 Peterloo event, a taste of the meetings and activities that can take place in the library's Performance Space.
-We will update this with details of new meetings and events as soon as dates, fixed or provisional. can be arranged.
+Here is a picture from our 2019 Peterloo event, a taste of the meetings and activities that can take place in the library's Performance Space.
+The Library is always a busy venue with recent 'pop-up' performances by choirs and ensembles.

 The wonderful Oakenhoof Performers at the Peterloo Celebrations at Manchester Central Library, August 2019, entertaining visitors at lunch time.
 The Performance Space (PS) meeting rooms are to left of the musicians, and the Helpdesk is at the top right of the picture.
 We can’t always guarantee such exciting entertainment on our meeting days, but this is the venue!
 Arrive early, get a coffee, wander around the displays, say ‘hello’ at the Helpdesk and then take your seats in room PS1 and settle in comfortably for an interesting and entertaining talk.